LLNL/units/docs/introduction/converter.rst

    473 kg/hr = 17.3798 lb/min

-basically there are two options --full,-f and --simplified,-s  a measurement which will take an arbittrary number of strings and a final string as a unit to convert to.
+basically there are two options `--full,-f` and `--simplified,-s`  a measurement which will take an arbitrary number of strings and a final string as a unit to convert to.
 It outputs the conversion and if specified the surrounding measurement and units either simplified or in the original.

 .. code-block:: bash